artifacthub/hub/docs/tekton_annotations.md

 ## Supported annotations

+- **artifacthub.io/alternativeName** *(string)*

+Sometimes a package can be identified by two similar names.
+Some examples would be *postgres* / *postgresql* or *mongodb* / *mongo*.
+Users often may type any of the options and expect the same results.
+When searching for packages, Artifact Hub gives preference to **exact** matches in names, so sometimes the top results may not be what users would expect.
+This situation can be improved by providing an alternative name for your package, which will be given the same weight as the package name when indexing.
+So in cases like the previous examples, it can help ranking them higher in the search results.

+*Please note that the alternative name must be a substring of the name, or the name must be a substring of the alternative name.*

 - **artifacthub.io/changes** *(yaml string, see example below)*

 This annotation is used to provide some details about the changes introduced by a given package version.
 Artifact Hub can generate and display a **ChangeLog** based on the entries in the `changes` field in all your package versions.
 You can see an example of how the changelog would look like in the Artifact Hub UI [here](https://artifacthub.io/packages/helm/artifact-hub/artifact-hub?modal=changelog).